photo/frontend/documentation/schemas/Photo.markdown

   * status, Numeric representation of the status (0=deleted, 1=active)
   * permission, binary representation of photo permission (0=not public, 1=public)
   * groups, A set of group IDs which whitelist email addresses for permissions to this photo
-  * creativeCommons, Abbreviation of the CC licenses such as BY, BY-SA, BY-ND, etc. (http://creativecommons.org/licenses/)
+  * license, Abbreviation of the CC licenses such as BY, BY-SA, BY-ND, _blank_ (All rights reserved) or free form (http://creativecommons.org/licenses/)
   * dateTaken, Unix timestamp of when the photo was taken
   * dateTakenDay, Day the photo was taken (for searching)
   * dateTakenMonth, Month the photo was taken (for searching)